jasampler/pending-videos/README.md

     perl  update-videos.pl  pending-videos.html  IncomingVideos

-And the `update-videos.pl` program will write to that text file the names of the videos found in that directory, marked as *pending watch* with the symbol `-` at the beginning of each line with a video.
-To mark a video as *pending deletion* with the letter `x` or mark it using another character, you must edit the text file with a text editor and replace that character at the beginning of the line.
-You can reorder the lines or add titles and sections to the text file provided that the format of lines with videos is not changed.
+And the `update-videos.pl` program will write to that text file the names of the videos found in that directory, initially marked as *pending watch* with the symbol `-` at the beginning of each line followed by a space.
+To mark a video as *pending deletion* with the letter `x`, you must edit the text file with a text editor and replace that character at the beginning of the line.
+The names of those marked to be deleted are shown by the program if they are found in the directory.
+You can use any other character to mean other status like *already seen* when you already watched it but you don't want to remove it yet, for example.
+Also, you can reorder the lines in the text file and add titles and sections provided that the format of the lines with videos is not changed.

 In every run, the program will add at the end of the given text file the new videos found in each given directory and also it will report which files are pending deletion (videos marked with `x` and not deleted yet).
 You can preserve all deleted videos in the file to remember wich ones you watched before.